-Prerequisites: VSCM 101, VSCM 102, DRWF 125
+Prerequisites: VSCM 101 and DRWF 120 or DRWF 125

 This course will focus on concept creation as a form of visual communication.
 Professional visualization skills will be stressed in the development of concepts, including formative process for problem solving and comprehensive exploration that reveals original and relevant solutions.
 Focused on daily exercises and homework assignments, this course will leverage the imagination and creative process using drawing as a primary tool for turning complex problems, into simple provocative creative ideas.